denwakeup/todoist-api-mcp/README.md

 - **stdio**: local mode for working through standard input/output streams.
 The Todoist API token is passed through the `--todoist-token` parameter or the `TODOIST_API_TOKEN` environment variable.

 - **sse** (Server-Sent Events): HTTP mode with event support for multiple clients.
-Each client uses their own Todoist API token via the `X-Todoist-Token` header.
-Server access can be restricted through an MCP Access token (`--mcp-access-token`), which is verified in the `Authorization: Bearer TOKEN` header.
+Each client uses their own Todoist API token via the `Authorization: Bearer TOKEN` header.
+Server access can be restricted through an MCP Access token (`--mcp-access-token`), which is verified in the `X-Mcp-Token` header.

 - **httpStream**: streaming HTTP mode for long-lived connections.
-Each client uses their own Todoist API token via the `X-Todoist-Token` header.
-Server access can be restricted through an MCP Access token (`--mcp-access-token`), which is verified in the `Authorization: Bearer TOKEN` header.
+Each client uses their own Todoist API token via the `Authorization: Bearer TOKEN` header.
+Server access can be restricted through an MCP Access token (`--mcp-access-token`), which is verified in the `X-Mcp-Token` header.

 ## Available Tools